DrGJGuerrero/ds210-syllabus/README.md

 #### Course Student Learning Outcomes

 Upon successful completion of this course, you will be (BETTER) able to ...
-- Problem solve and analyze data
-- Utilize effective critical thinking skills
+- Problem solve and analyze data utilizing effective critical thinking skills
+- Demonstrates an understanding and application of Ignatian ideals
+- Use of media tools to promoting positive change in the community to explore growth in service and justice
+- Supports teamwork through respect and inclusivity while enhancing leadership qualities

 ## Schedule